Problem

 1. Strict Header Hierarchy

-Avoid skipping header levels for purely visual effects.
-A consistent hierarchy allows LLMs to understand the scope and relationship of different sections.
+Avoid skipping header levels for visual effects.
+A consistent hierarchy allows LLMs to understand the scope and relationships of different sections.

 • # Title: The primary subject of the page.